-The salinity tolerance trials were conducted during June, 2008.
-Freshwater was replaced with 100% filtered seawater (salinity 31,000-33,000 mg·L-1, 10.5-11.9°C, flow rate 18 L·min-1, dissolved O2 8.1-11.4 mg·L-1) over 24 hours.
-After ten days exposure to full strength seawater non-lethal gill tissue biopsies (McCormick et al., 1993) were collected for 50 fish per family.
+The salinity tolerance trials were conducted during June 2008.
+Freshwater was replaced with 100% filtered seawater (salinity 31,000-33,000 mg l-1, 10.5-11.9°C, flow rate $18 \, l \, min^{-1}$ , dissolved $O_2 \, 8.1$ -11.4 mg l-1) over 24 h.
+After 10 days exposure to full strength seawater non-lethal gill tissue biopsies (McCormick, 1993) were collected for 50 fish per family.
 Samples were also collected from freshwater fish at this time.
-Each sample consisted of approximately 3-6 primary filaments, which were stored in 1 mL of RNAlater (Life Technologies) at 4°C for 24-hours, then transferred to -20°C for long-term storage.
+Each sample consisted of ~3-6 primary filaments, which were stored in 1 ml of RNAlater (Life Technologies) at 4°C for 24 h, then transferred to -20°C for long-term storage.
 To compare expression profiles in gill tissue between fish exposed to seawater and freshwater, we selected six fish from seawater and three fish from freshwater from each family for mRNA sequencing (N=18).
-Notably, the same seawater-exposed fish used for this study were also used for a companion study, and thus were comprised of individuals that exhibited the greatest and least number of salinity tolerance QTL (see Norman et al. 2014).
+Notably, the same seawater-exposed fish used for this study were also used for a companion study, and thus were individuals that exhibited the greatest and least number of salinity tolerance QTL (see Norman et al., 2014).